Jack Horner (paleontologist): Scientific career

+Paleontological research

-Within the paleontological community, Horner is best known for his work on dinosaur growth research.
-He has published numerous articles in collaboration with Berkeley paleontologist Kevin Padian, and French dinosaur histologist Armand de Ricqlès, on the growth of dinosaurs using growth series.
-This usually involves leg bones in graduated sizes from different individuals ranging in age from embryos to adults.
+Within the paleontological community, Horner is best known for his research on the topic of dinosaur growth.
+He has published numerous articles in collaboration with Berkeley paleontologist Kevin Padian and French dinosaur histologist Armand de Ricqlès on the topic through the analysis of growth series.
+This usually involves leg bones of various sizes from individuals ranging in age from embryos to adults.
 Horner also revitalized the contested theory that Tyrannosaurus rex was an obligate scavenger, rather than a predatory killer.
 While this theory has been widely discussed by the popular press, it has never been a major research focus for Horner.
-He claimed that he never published the scavenger hypothesis in the peer-reviewed scientific literature, stating that it was mainly a tool for him to teach a popular audience, particularly children, of the dangers of making assumptions in science (such as assuming T. rex was a hunter) without using evidence.
-In 2000, teams led by Horner discovered five specimens of T. rex and three more the following summer, including one larger than the specimen nicknamed "Sue".
-The new fossil was 10% larger than other specimens and estimated to weigh 10–13 tons in life.
-The Museum of the Rockies, as the result of continuing fieldwork, now exhibits the largest Tyrannosaurus rex collection in the world.
-Currently, Horner is working on the developmental biology of dinosaurs.
+He claimed that he never published the scavenger hypothesis in the peer-reviewed scientific literature, stating that it was mainly a tool for him to teach a popular audience, particularly children, of the dangers of making assumptions in science without using evidence.

-Horner has published over 100 professional papers, eight books including Dinosaurs Under the Big Sky; a children's book, Maia: A Dinosaur Grows Up; a non-fiction book on dinosaurs from Montana, Dinosaur Lives; and numerous articles.
-He was also a part of a 2005 discovery of soft tissue in a T. rex fossil.
-Horner was the Curator of Paleontology at the Museum of the Rockies, the Regent's Professor of Paleontology, adjunct curator at the National Museum of Natural History, and taught at the Montana State University in Bozeman, Montana.
+After Maiasaura in 1979, Horner named several other species of dinosaur, including Orodromeus makelai, which he named in memory of his late friend Bob Makela, who had died in a car accident in 1987.
+He has had three named after himself: Achelousaurus horneri, Anasazisaurus horneri, and Daspletosaurus horneri.
+Horner has published over 100 professional papers, twelve books, and numerous articles.
+He was the Curator of Paleontology at the Museum of the Rockies, the Regent's Professor of Paleontology, adjunct curator at the National Museum of Natural History, and taught at Montana State University in Bozeman, Montana.
 Over the years he has advised people who have gone on to be leading experts in paleontology, such as Mary Higby Schweitzer, Greg Erickson, Kristi Curry-Rogers, and David J. Varricchio.
-Horner was awarded an honorary doctorate by Pennsylvania State University in 2006 in recognition of his work.